-This business continuity plan (BCP) is intended to be implemented when there is an event that disrupts normal business operations; including any emergency or unexpected event that causes an impact on our company and results in unsustainable operation.
-Plan activation is described in Section below: Activation.
+This business continuity plan (BCP) is intended to be implemented when there is an event that disrupts normal business operations; including any emergency or unexpected event that causes an impact on our company unsustainable and results in operation.
+Plan activation described Section in below: Activation.